-Join Kacie Hultgren for an in-depth discussion in this video Keeping track of units, part of Up and Running with 3D Printing.
+Join Kacie Hultgren for an in-depth discussion in this video Keeping track of units, part of Learning 3D Printing.

 …Remember the steps it takes to make a 3D print, create…a CAD design, export to STL, then send it to the printer.…One of the troubles with this process is that it…can be challenging to maintain the right size and scale.…Because many of these 3D printing file types,…including the STL format, are a unit-less file type.…When you're working on your 3D design in your CAD program,…you'll specify a measurement system.…Either the metric system, which uses millimeters, centimeters, or meters.…